 The book Drive by Dan Pink explains the recipe for engagement and motivation at work.
 Perhaps surprisingly, money is not the magic ingredient.
 Employers need to pay their people fairly and enough to alleviate financial pressures, but to truly give people fulfilling work they need to give them three other things: Purpose (which speaks to our need to contribute to something bigger), Autonomy (reflecting our desire to have freedom to act and for those actions to have impact) and Mastery (providing us the opportunity to get better at what we do; to progress).

 Which leads us to an awkward question.
-If adopting an agile or lean approach to software development is ultimately about making working life better but your particular flavour of agile or lean or scaled whatever doesn’t serve that aim or is not coupled with a culture that provides purpose, autonomy or mastery for you and your colleagues – then who cares if you are agile?
+If adopting an agile or lean approach to software development is ultimately about making working life better, but your particular flavour of agile or lean or scaled whatever doesn’t serve that aim or is not coupled with a culture that provides purpose, autonomy or mastery for you and your colleagues – then are you doing it wrong?

 For companies that employ software development teams, creating an environment where people can do fulfilling work is not just altruistic (heaven forbid).
 People who are truly engaged in the aim of their work, have a strong hand in shaping what they do and feel as though they are improving over time, will perform better and produce better results.
 The book Accelerate provides some solid science to back this perspective up and goes on to show a causal relationship between high software delivery performance and high organisational performance.

-Those of us working in tech are blessed by working in an industry that is most definitely a seller’s employment market.
+Those of us working in tech are blessed by working in an industry that is a seller’s employment market, right now.
 There is not enough talented people to go around, so competition between employers for software developers, designers, marketeers, sales people, and managers is high.
 So, if your work environment doesn’t provide fulfilling work, or at least doesn’t have the potential to provide you fulfilling work, go on the hunt for somewhere that will.